-Druva Phoenix now allows you to assign credentials to Windows Servers and MS-SQL server.
-These credentials are in turn assigned to the Druva Phoenix service on the Windows file server and persist through the agent upgrades.
-Druva Phoenix stores these credentials securely.
-When you assign a credential to a server, Druva Phoenix automatically assigns it to the Druva Phoenix service on the Windows file server, and this credential does not get overwritten by default user settings during an agent upgrade.
+Druva now allows you to assign credentials to Windows Servers and MS-SQL server.
+These credentials are in turn assigned to the Druva service on the Windows file server and persist through the agent upgrades.
+Druva stores these credentials securely.
+When you assign a credential to a server, Druva automatically assigns it to the Druva service on the Windows file server, and this credential does not get overwritten by default user settings during an agent upgrade.
 Assigning credentials to Windows file servers and SQL servers is not mandatory during server registration.

-You can manage credentials for Windows servers and MS-SQL server from the Registered Servers page under Windows/Linux Servers.
+You can manage credentials for Windows servers and MS-SQL server from the Registered Servers page under File Servers.

 The Credentials column in the Registered Servers page displays the credentials assigned to each server in the list.
 If a credential is incorrect, the Credentials column displays an Invalid Credentials warning.
 The validation status is displayed if the Client Version on the Windows server is up to date.

 Note: Though you can assign credentials to Linux servers, these credentials do not persist post the Hybrid Workloads agent upgrade.
-Druva Phoenix does not display the validation status for Linux servers.
+Druva does not display the validation status for Linux servers.